scala-ide/scalariform/README.rst

   Usage: scalariform [options] [files...]

   Options:
     --encoding=<encoding>                Set the encoding, e.g. UTF-8.
 If not set, defaults to the platform default encoding.
     --fileList=<path>, -l=<path>         Read the list of input file(s) from a text file (one per line) --help, -h                           Show help
     --inPlace, -i                        Replace the input file(s) in place with a formatted version.
-    --test, -t                      Check the input(s) to see if they are correctly formatted, return a non-zero error code if not.
+    --preferenceFile=<path>, -p=<path>   Read preferences from a properties file --test, -t                           Check the input(s) to see if they are correctly formatted, return a non-zero error code if not.
     --forceOutput, -f                    Return the input unchanged if the file cannot be parsed correctly.
 (Only works for input on stdin)
     --verbose, -v                        Verbose output
     --version                            Show Scalariform version

   Preferences:
     [+|-]alignParameters                                  Enable/disable Align parameters on different lines in the same column